Skip to the main content.

 What makes an email HIPAA compliant?

 An email is HIPAA compliant when it meets the HIPAA requirements for protecting sensitive patient information.
-HIPAA compliant platforms, like Puabox, use encryption and access controls, maintain audit trails, and secure stored emails, preventing unauthorized access or breaches.
+HIPAA compliant platforms, like Paubox, use encryption and access controls, maintain audit trails, and secure stored emails, preventing unauthorized access or breaches.

 Additionally, Paubox signs a business associate agreement (BAA) with the healthcare entity to ensure HIPAA compliance.